 Basic earnings per share is computed based on the weighted-average number of common shares outstanding during the period.
 Diluted earnings per share is computed based on the weighted-average number of common shares outstanding, plus the effect of dilutive potential common shares outstanding during the period using the treasury stock method.
 Dilutive potential common shares represent outstanding restricted stock units.
+As a result of the net loss in the current-year period, dilutive potential common shares were anti-dilutive.
 The components of basic and diluted earnings per share were as follows (in thousands, except per share data):

-Thirteen Weeks Ended
+Thirteen Weeks Ended Ended

-Ā April 30, 2016 May 2, 2015
+April 29, 2017 April 30, 2016

 Numerator:

-Net income (loss) \$ 2,418 \$ (4,136)
+Net (loss) income \$ (4,049) \$ 2,418

 Denominator:

-Weighted-average number of common shares (basic) 37,547 39,884
+Weighted-average number of common shares (basic) 36,235 37,547

 Dilutive effect of stock-based awards 177

-Weighted-average number of common shares (diluted) 37,724 39,884
+Weighted-average number of common shares (diluted) 36,235 37,724

-Earnings (loss) per share:
+(Loss) earnings per share:

-Basic \$ 0.06 \$ (0.10)
+Basic \$ (0.11) \$ 0.06

-Diluted \$ 0.06 \$ (0.10)
+Diluted \$ (0.11) \$ 0.06

-As of April 30, 2016 and May 2, 2015, there were an immaterial number of additional shares issuable upon the vesting of restricted stock units that were excluded from the diluted share calculations because they were anti-dilutive.
+As of April 29, 2017 and April 30, 2016, there were an immaterial number of additional shares issuable upon the vesting of restricted stock units that were excluded from the diluted share calculations because they were anti-dilutive.